 Temperature extremes also affect our health and wellbeing; hypothermia is more of concern in the winter, while in the summer, heat stroke is a problem.
 This infographic highlights some of the seasonal risks we face:

-Source: National Safety Council analysis of National Center for Health Statistics (NCHS) – Mortality data for 2016, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
+Source: National Safety Council analysis of National Center for Health Statistics (NCHS) – Mortality data, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.